Saved-By-Grace/Gospels-Chronological-order/Gospels In Chronological Order/2 First Year and a Half of Ministry/8 Samaritan Woman At The Well.md

 	- Jesus/God want true worship, comes from the heart

 v26 Jesus states he is the messiah she was told about

+v28-29 "come, see the man who told me everything I did.
+Could this be the messiah?"
+She was a woman hiding in sin, yet when she was telling others about Jesus, she told others and brought up, or possibly re-brought up person, why?
+She became changed her life became a testimony, willing to show her past

+Jesus showing compassion, not judgment Harrison resonated with her, she was probably used to people pointing out her sins, she shared this character of Jesus with others.

+Jesus, knowing her send without her saying anything mirror.
+Also, believe, Isaiah 11:2,3 whole chapter deals with prophesied about the messiah verse two, three talks about the messiah.
+Having wisdom, knowledge, it was widely believed in that time the Messiah would know the hearts of men.
+(EW)

+*skipped 31-38 for continuity will come back after*

+v39 her testimony brought people to Christ, the #application come to Christ don't shy away from him, come to him and confess

+v31-38
+The food of Jesus was "doing the will of Him who sent me"
+- do you have a showing that there's more to life than eating and drinking  (Romans 14:17) and was more interested, in the work of the lord
+- just as food, sustains, energizes, gives joy.
+The will of the Lord should sustain us

+v35
+"it's still four months till harvest" it was a potential proverb about doing things, and it's time, but Jesus was going against that mindset.
+"Look at the fields", saying that people are ready to hear the word of God.

+v36-37
+It is a joint effort, everyone has their part to play.
+We play our roles, one rips one sows, and we rejoice in it together (1 Cor 3:6-8)

+v38
+"I sent you to reap what you have it worked for"

+reflect
+Why did John write this account and not the other gospels?
+John focuses on Jesus = God.
+The knowledge of knowing her sin yet loving her and showing the way to freedom and having the longing she desired for so long.